 Don’t worry too much about starting slow, especially if this is one of your first link building campaigns.
 The relationships you’re forging will turn out to be more valuable than any individual link.
 Plus, ideally you’re building high-value links, so just a few can have big returns.

 When sending your emails, avoid generic copy void of personality.
-Not only will personal touches help your conversion rates, but they will help avoid hurting your connection going forward, making it harder for you to build links in the future.
+Not only will personal touches help your conversion rates, but they will avoid hurting your connection going forward which would make it harder for you to build links in the future.